elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

      select: w
 ```

-These features are what prompted keyword lists to be the default mechanism for passing options to functions in Elixir.
+These characteristics are what prompted keyword lists to be the default mechanism for passing options to functions in Elixir.
 In chapter 5, when we discussed the `if/2` macro, we mentioned the following syntax is supported:

 ```iex
 iex> if false, do: :this, else: :that